Adversarial Coevolutionary Illumination with Generational Adversarial MAP-Elites: Case Study: Hearthbreaker

 As \textbf{GAME} and \textbf{ME} do not use the same resolution for the archive, for a fairer comparison, we recomputed their archives on a 2D grid with a bin size of $0.1$ and performed a tournament between the new archives' elites for each pair of classes.
 Fig.~\ref{fig:deckbuilding_ELO_comparison} shows the resulting ELO scores. \textbf{GAME} finds significantly better solutions for 7 out of 10 comparisons and non-significantly better solutions for the remaining three.
 A simple reason is that \textbf{ME} decks are only evolved to compete against the starting deck, whereas \textbf{GAME} coevolves a diversity of decks that prevent overfitting to a single one.

-\textbf{GAME}'s coverage is significantly worse than \textbf{ME}'s.
+Table~\ref{tab:deckbuilding_GAME_vs_ME} shows the coverage, QD-Score, and fitness of the best elite found by each method evaluated against the corresponding starting deck. \textbf{GAME}'s coverage is significantly worse than \textbf{ME}'s.
 The reason is that it splits the $\num{1000}$ cells into $\num{50}$ tasks, thus leaving only $20$ cells for diversity, while \textbf{ME} can allocate the $\num{1000}$ cells for diversity.
 This becomes apparent in this case study because we use a much smaller 2D behavior space rather than a visual embedding.
 It is thus much easier to cover the entire space of reachable behaviors.
-One limitation of \textbf{GAME} is the independence of diversity across tasks, which leads to storing elites with similar behaviors across tasks, thereby reducing the overall diversity of the archive.
+One limitation of \textbf{GAME} is the independence of diversity across tasks, which leads to storing elites with similar behaviors across tasks, thereby reducing the overall diversity of the archive (see Fig.~\ref{fig:deckbuilding_archive_comparison}).
 Still, even though \textbf{GAME}'s elites are not evolved against the starting decks like those from \textbf{ME}, they show similar performance against them.

 \new{To evaluate GAME's robustness to the random seed in Hearthbreaker, we reevaluate the intergenerational tournament for one replication of GAME on all the scenarios with a new random seed (Tab.~\ref{tab:hearthbreaker_random_seed_robustness}).
 Both the mean fitness differences and the mean absolute differences are low, and the resulting ELO score ranking is significantly correlated with the original ranking (Spearman's rank correlation coefficients are all greater than 0.987, with p-values $<0.001$), validating that GAME finds solutions robust to the stochasticity of this environment.
 This lower difference relative to Parabellum is due to the fitness having already been averaged over 50 duels.}